Skip to Content

 • 9 am - 4 pm

-At the Open House, you can learn simple but critical steps they can take to make sure their homes have smoke alarms in all the needed locations and that they’re working properly, while having fun with child-friendly games and activities, live demonstrations (including auto rescue demonstrations and a fire truck simulator), and more!
+At the Open House, you can learn simple but critical steps you can take to make sure you are using lithium-ion batteries safely, while having fun with child-friendly games and activities, live demonstrations (including auto rescue demonstrations and a fire truck simulator), and more!

 • Oak Ridges Community Centre